 Is there a natural way to get high?

 These are just some of the commonly documented methods to get high naturally.
-Please note that what works wonders for one may not work the same for you.
 Other possibilities may involve art, nature, spending time with other people, taking care of yourself, learning, traveling, altruistic endeavors, and spirituality, among many other activities and experiences.
-Honestly, your imagination's the limit to achieving natural highs.
-The pursuit of happiness and highs itself may be the greatest high of all!Alice!
+As you explore, you may find that what works wonders for one person may not work the same for you.
+Your imagination is the limit to achieving natural highs!